Learn about oceans zones and layers of the sea with this hands-on animal habitat science project!

-My kids have always been fascinated by ocean animals -- probably because we hardly get to visit any large body of water :)
+My kids have always been fascinated by ocean animals -- probably because we hardly get to visit any large body of water since we live smack dap in the middle of the country :)

 Today's activity focuses on some under-the-sea science questions that will help your kids understand the five layers of the ocean, who lives there and how light travels -- and it's one amazingly beautiful project!